-Guidelines for reporting child abuse/neglect
+Guidelines for reporting child abuse/ neglect

-- 4.3.12 The child's safety should always be the paramount consideration in the notification process. - 4.3.13 No decisions or actions in respect of suspected or actual child abuse are to be made by any staff member in isolation unless there are concerns for the immediate safety of the child.
-Refer to SMC Privacy Policy. - 4.3.14 A consultative approach is essential to ensure the safety of the child and the staff member.
-Staff must discuss their concerns with the Executive Principal, Designated Person for Child Protection or Designated Leadership Team.

-4.3.15 Decisions about informing parents or caregivers should be made after consultation between SMC and Oranga Tamariki.
+6.3.14 The child's safety should always be the paramount consideration in the notification process.

+- 6.3.15 No decisions or actions in respect of suspected or actual child abuse are to be made by any staff member in isolation unless there are concerns for the immediate safety of the child.
+Refer to SMC Privacy Policy. - 6.3.16 A consultative approach is essential to ensure the safety of the child and the staff member.
+Staff must discuss their concerns with the Executive Principal, Designated Person for Child Protection or Designated Leadership Team. - 6.3.17 Decisions about informing parents or caregivers should be made after consultation between SMC and Oranga Tamariki.

-4.4 Reporting Process for Suspected or Disclosed Child Abuse Responding to suspected abuse or neglect:
+6.4 Reporting Process for Suspected or Disclosed Child Abuse

+Responding to suspected abuse or neglect:

-- 4.4.1 There is a process to follow when an incident or suspicion of abuse or neglect is reported.
-See the 'Child Abuse Reporting Process' flowchart below. - 4.4.2 All suspicions or reports of incidents will be reported to and discussed with Oranga Tamariki as soon as possible. - 4.4.3 S/he will make a written report of the incident or concern. - 4.4.4 Securely store the record of concern of any related discussions including copies of correspondence (where appropriate), a record of any advice received, the action taken and any rationale for this.
+- 6.4.1 There is a process to follow when an incident or suspicion of abuse or neglect is reported.
+See the 'Child Abuse Reporting Process' flowchart below. - 6.4.2 All suspicions or reports of incidents will be reported to and discussed with Oranga Tamariki as soon as possible. - 6.4.3 The Child Protection Officer will make a written report of the incident or concern. - 6.4.4 The Record of concern of any related discussions including copies of correspondence (where appropriate), a record of any advice received, the action taken and any rationale for this will be securely stored.
 This concern should be stored with any earlier concerns if the notification is based on an accumulation of concerns.
-The repository for this will be with the Associate Principal as Designated Person for Child Protection. - 4.4.5 If there is clear evidence or reasonable cause to believe an instance of child abuse has taken place, the Designated Person for Child Protection or the Executive Principal will immediately take steps to protect the child and may notify The Vulnerable Children's Hub or Oranga Tamariki or the Police. - 4.4.6 Staff may not deal with incidents of suspected, alleged or actual abuse without support from the Designated Person for Child Protection or the Executive Principal.
-Incidents of suspected, alleged or actual abuse shall be dealt with sensitively and with awareness of the need to maintain confidentiality and the privacy of those involved. - 4.4.7 Sometimes the involvement of statutory agencies will be inappropriate and potentially harmful to families.
-In these situations, SMC will refer the family to an appropriate statutory or non-statutory agency which can provide supportive services to the family and respond to the needs of the vulnerable children in their care in a manner proportionate to the level of need and risk.
+The repository for this will be the Designated Person for Child Protection. - 6.4.5 If there is clear evidence or reasonable cause to believe an instance of child abuse has taken place, the Designated Person for Child Protection or the Executive Principal will immediately take steps to protect the child and may notify The Vulnerable Children's Hub or Oranga Tamariki or the Police. - 6.4.6 Staff may not deal with incidents of suspected, alleged or actual abuse without support from the Designated Person for Child Protection or the Executive Principal.
+Incidents of suspected, alleged or actual abuse shall be dealt with sensitively and with awareness of the need to maintain confidentiality and the privacy of those involved. - 6.4.7 Sometimes the involvement of statutory agencies will be inappropriate and potentially harmful to families.
+In these situations, SMC will refer the family to an appropriate statutory or non-statutory agency which can provide supportive services to the family and respond to the needs of the vulnerable children in their care in a manner proportional to the level of need and risk.